skip to main content

 We may earn money when you click our links.

-Art is Subjective: How to Watch the Terrifier Movies in Order Before Terrifier 3
+Art Is Subjective: How to Watch the Terrifier Movies in Order

 How many Terrifier movies are there?

-On Friday, October 11, Art the Clown continues his diabolically creative reign of splatter-ific terror in the holiday-themed Terrifier 3.
-The third film in the series (fourth if you count the All Hallows’ Eve anthology), Terrifier 3 will find the clown proving there’s a thin line between Santa and Satan.
+On October 11, 2024, Art the Clown returned to continue his diabolically creative reign of splatter-ific terror in the holiday-themed Terrifier 3.
+It was the third film (fourth if you count the All Hallows’ Eve anthology) in the taboo-shredding series, which makes us simultaneously cringe and (oh so guiltily) laugh at some of the most ooey-gooey-gross murders ever seen on the silver screen.
+Terrifier 3 found the clown proving there’s a thin line between Santa and Satan (not to mention good taste and box office receipts).
+Now Terrifier 4 has a tentative release date of October 1, 2026—and there might be a fifth film beyond that.

-If you still need to see Damien Leone’s outrageous killer clown movies or want to watch them again, we’ve compiled a handy guide for you.
-It contains all the info you need to watch all the Terrifier movies in order before Terrifier 3 comes out.
+If you still need to see Damien Leone’s outrageous killer clown movies or want to watch them again, I’ve compiled this handy guide for you.
+It contains all the info you need to watch all the Terrifier movies in order on streaming services and at video-on-demand (VOD) outlets.

 Laggy internet is like Terrifier’s hacksaw scene in slow-mo

-Don’t needlessly prolong the cringe.
+Don’t needlessly prolong the torture.
 Enter your zip code below to find faster internet service near you.

 Image of a clown brandishing a hatchet—and baring a mouthful of bloody teeth.